Bridging Differences and Finding Commonality

 注:中英文网站上发表的学生日志均为英文。

 The advocacy of an alternative model of global governance by Xi Jinping, senior CCP officials, and academics has become increasingly prominent in the post-pandemic world.
-This boldening rhetoric was echoed by our Chinese counterparts throughout the Student-to-Student Dialogue.
+This boldening rhetoric was echoed by our Chinese counterparts throughout the U.S.-China Student Dialogue.
 At the same time, our conversations and Chinese scholarship also reveal a deep understanding of China’s limitations and the need for U.S.-China cooperation, as well as a desire to work through international institutions.
 In short, this is a largely ideological battle, and there are no real surprises in Chinese strategy.

 China’s narrative of mutual respect, fairness and justice, cooperation, and a win-win situation in global governance serves a double purpose: matching its emphasis on historical woes and pushing back against U.S. leadership and the current rules-based order.
 Previously vague buzzwords such as “major country diplomacy with Chinese characteristics” and “community with shared future for mankind” have been clarified by recent analyses.
 In the name of building a more democratic world order, China wants to push reform of the international economic order through developing countries and reform of decision-making mechanisms in international institutions such as the International Monetary Fund or World Bank.
 It sees itself as subverting a hierarchy in which objectives and implementation are unilaterally determined by developed countries, particularly in the areas of international security, monetary system, shipping system, and civil aviation.